Bentley01/CleanData/CodeBook.md

 Using the aggregate() function in R, created a new data frame (datameans), with one row for each combination of subject (30) and activity (6).
 The values of the variables are equal to the mean of all values in cleanedData, for that row's combination of subject and activity.

 The resulting data.frame has 180 rows and 68 columns, including the subject and activity.

+Variable descriptions from the original study, **Human Activity Recognition Using Smartphones Data Set**, can be found in the project's features_info.txt file.